 In year two VTEM MAX data were acquired on 300 metre flight lines over two areas.
-The larger area, called "Ringwood", is 267 square kilometres for a total of 980 line kilometres, and covers about half the relinquished area. the smaller survey area, called "No. 5 bore", is on the retained part.
-Flying was completed in April 2021.
-No priority bedrock conductor anomalies were recorded.
-Interpretation revealed only two anomalies, comprising a group of six labelled RW-02a to RW-02f, and a single line anomaly labelled RW-07.
-All are rated priority 2 except RW-02e which is rated priority 3.
+The larger area, called "Ringwood", is 267 square kilometres for a total of 980 line kilometres, and the smaller survey area, called "No. 5 bore", is 13 square kilometres for a total of 51 line kilometres.
+Flying was completed in April 2021, and final data delivered in July 2021.
+Interpretation revealed two priority 1 anomalies, three priority 2 anomalies, and four priority 3 anomalies.
 Substantial areas of elevated and anomalous geochemistry from surface sampling by previous explorers are surprisingly devoid of any significant responses.

-Field inspection revealed the anomalies occur in areas of no outcrop.
+Field inspection of the more interesting anomalies reveal they all occur in areas of no outcrop.